-The Top 109 Free SEO Tools You Should Be Using
+110 Top SEO Tools That Are 100% Free

 Google’s Keyword Planner is designed for ad campaigns, but you can use it for keyword research by seeing how keywords perform in ads.

-Get keyword volume, cost per click, and competition data with this aptly named keyword tool.
+Get keyword volume, cost per click, and competition data with this free keyword tool.

 Keywords Everywhere is a must-use keyword research tool due to the massive list of sites that it provides free search volume, CPC, and competition data for: